-Give your feedback in confidence
+Give your responses in confidence

 Your identity is not released to teaching staff and you are not identified in any reports.

 Your teachers will never see your name or zID.
 Read the myExperience Survey Privacy Statement.

-Know that what you say can never influence your marks
+What you say can never influence your marks

-Provide constructive feedback to help us make decisions
+Constructive responses help us to make decisions

 myExperience has two sets of questions: course questions and teacher questions (see below).